 - Toss spices into an airtight container and toss until well combined.
 You could also mix them in a mixing bowl.

-- Store in a dark pantry for up to a year.
+- Store in a dark pantry or dry place for up to a year.

 - Check the dates on your herbs to make sure they are still fresh.
 Fresh herbs will give your homemade Herbs de Provence recipe the best flavor.